sjelfull/imagerpretransform/README.md

 4. Install plugin in the Craft Control Panel under Settings > Plugins
 5. The plugin folder should be named `imagerpretransform` for Craft to see it.

-Imager Pretransform works on Craft 2.4.x and Craft 2.5.x.
+Imager Pretransform works on Craft 2.6.x.

 ## Imager Pretransform Overview